 A written contract, even for minor renovations, helps everyone identify expectations and responsibilities.
-From 1 January 2015, it is compulsory to have a written contract for any projects over the value of $30,000.
+Since 1 January 2015, it has been compulsory to have a written contract for any projects over the value of $30,000.

 Verbal contracts are more difficult to remember over time.

 The contract clarifies a cost-plus arrangement, noting who is organising which contractors and materials and how payments are to be made.